NupurShrivastava27/BitCoin-Regression/README.md

   these transactions occur with anonymity.
   Bitcoin has shown significant market capitalization growth in last few years.
 It is important to understand what drives the fluctuations of the Bitcoin exchange price and to what extent they are predictable.
-The graphical representation in Exhibit 1(a) resemble the blue print of a roller coaster more than a financial asset.
+The graphical representation in [https://github.com/NupurShrivastava27/BitCoin-Regression/issues/1] resemble the blue print of a roller coaster more than a financial asset.